Seppxku/Seppxku/README.md

 # 👋 Hi, I'm Samy
 Welcome to my GitHub profile!
 I’m a **Full-Stack Developer** & CS Student driven by the challenge of crafting fluid, scalable interfaces.
-I treat the front-end like a science: I don’t just build things that work, I strive to understand the "why" behind every line of code.
+I treat the full-stack development like a science: I don’t just build things that work, I strive to understand the "why" behind every line of code.
 From exploring modern Web APIs to building interactive experiments, I’m focused on bridging the gap between rigorous logic and high-performance UX.

 ---